- Sermon Notes

 John 14:6, Jesus said to him, “I am the way, and the truth, and the life; no one comes to the Father, but through Me.”

-6. God assured Moses that he was not alone because God was with him.
+- God reassured Moses that he was not alone because He was with him.

 APPL – Why is God’s presence important?